 Though it also has notable city views, what makes Vyšehrad Beer Garden (Na Hradbach) popular is its delicious selection of food.
 With a few guys from Bosnia behind the grill serving up a variety of meats and vegetables, you’ll want to make sure to come hungry!
 I couldn’t get enough of the stuffed mushrooms.
 So, order up a cold Gambrinus, Kozel, or Pilsner and some delicious grilled food and relax at one of Prague’s largest beer gardens.

 And though we didn’t have time to visit, we’ve heard that Riegrovy Sady is another beer garden worth checking out.

-If you’re fortunate enough to visit Prague during one of the many beer festivals offered throughout the year, THIS is your best opportunity to sample a myriad of options!
+Festivals in Prague vary drastically in theme and are a common occurrence throughout the year.
+If you’re fortunate enough to visit Prague during one of the many beer festivals, like we were, THIS is your best opportunity to sample a myriad of options!
 Light, dark, IPA, amber, lager, pilsner, etc. Try them all… or stick to your favorite(s).

 (‘Cheers’ in Czech)

-Again, because we only had a week in Prague, we certainly didn’t visit all of the beer hotspots.
-Please let us know what places we may have missed, so others will know and so we can add them to our agenda for next time.
+Again, because we only had a week in Prague, we certainly didn’t visit all of the beer hot spots.
+Please let us know what places we may have missed, so others will know and so we can add them to our itinerary for next time.
 Share in the comments section below!